-Students will concentrate on advanced drawing techniques in the areas of two-dimensional and three-dimensional engineering designs.
-Architectural drafters prepare sketches, drawings and models with technical details using specifications and calculations provided by engineers, surveyors, architects and clients.
+Students will concentrate on advanced drawing techniques in the areas of Architecture Design and Mechanical Engineering.
 The use of AutoCAD (Computer Aided Drafting) will be an extensive part of this class.
-Student Organization: SkillsUSA
+Each student works on individual projects that are determined by the student and the instructor.
+Student Organization: Skills USA